slac-lcls/lute/docs/usage.md

   var_sub: {{ other_var:04d }}
 ```

 During validation, Pydantic will by default cast variables if possible, because of this it is generally safe to use strings for substitutions.
 E.g. if your parameter is expecting an integer, and after substitution you pass `"2"`, Pydantic will cast this to the `int` `2`, and validation will succeed.
+As part of the substitution process limited type casting will also be handled if it is necessary for any formatting strings provided.
+E.g. `"{{ run:04d }}"` requires that run be an integer, so it will be treated as such in order to apply the formatting.

 ## Debug Environment Variables
 Special markers have been inserted at certain points in the execution flow for LUTE.
 These can be enabled by setting the environment variables detailed below.
 These are intended to allow developers to exit the program at certain points to investigate behaviour or a bug.
 For instance, when working on configuration parsing, an environment variable can be set which exits the program after passing this step.
 This allows you to run LUTE otherwise as normal (described above), without having to modify any additional code or insert your own early exits.